 There are incredible mechanical engineering systems in aerospace and automotive hardware, power generation facilities, and manufacturing.
 Because systems bring together the engineering of mechanics and motion, thermodynamics and fluids, materials and structures, and control, Mechanical Engineering is a broad discipline of design and analysis.
 Not sure what engineering discipline to pursue right now and want to keep your options open?
 This broad-based foundational major may be perfect.
 Mechanical Engineering is also flexible, allowing a focus in many important disciplines, such as fatigue/fracture mechanics and failure analysis.
 If understanding, building, and using state-of-the-art materials such as composites and ceramics intrigues, or if designing and analyzing structures is your desire focus, this challenging major may be the right one.
 The Mechanical Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The goal of the Department of Engineering Mechanics, which administers the Mechanical Engineering program, is to educate engineers for the military profession.
-To ensure the success of our graduates, we prepare them to attain program educational objectives two to five year after graduation.
-These are:
+The goal of the Mechanical Engineering program is to Educate Engineers for the Military Profession.
+To ensure success of our graduates, we prepare them to attain the following Program Educational Objectives two to five years after graduation: